Reports in Power BI

 Report designers and report users

 Depending on your role, you may be a designer, someone who creates reports for your own use or to share with colleagues.
 You'll want to learn how to create and share reports.

 - Start with a tour of the Power BI service so you know where to find reports and report tools.

-- Learn how to open a report and all the interaction available in Reading view.
+- Learn how to open a report and all the interactions available to consumers.

 - Get comfortable with reports by taking a tour of one of our samples.

-- To see which dataset the report is using and which dashboards have tiles pinned from the report, see View related content in the Power BI service.
+- To see which dataset the report is using and which dashboards are displaying visuals from the report (pins), see View related content in the Power BI service.

 If you didn't find what you're looking for here, use the Table of Contents to the left to browse all Report articles.